amitopenwriteup/gcp-labs/iap.md

      --project=YOUR_PROJECT_ID
    ```

-3. The command should connect without needing a public IP or open SSH port.
+3. The command connects without needing a public IP or open SSH port.
 4. Inside the VM, run `curl http://localhost` to confirm Nginx responds.
 5. Type `exit`.